YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 Before you begin installing YottaDB, perform the following tasks:

 * Read the YottaDB Release Notes Documentation.
 The release documents contain the latest information that may be critical for installing and configuring YottaDB.
-They are located under the `Releases tab on the YottaDB Github repository <https://github.com/YottaDB/YottaDB/releases>`_ and can also be reached from the `Documentation page on the YottaDB website <https://yottadb.com/resources/documentation/>`_
+They are located under the `Tags in the YottaDB GitLab repository <https://gitlab.com/YottaDB/DB/YDB/tags>`_ and can also be reached from the `Documentation page on the YottaDB website <https://yottadb.com/resources/documentation/>`_

 * Determine whether or not YottaDB access is restricted to a specific group.
 Keep the group name handy as you will have to enter it during the installation process.